mattsousaa/Atari2600_Assembly/README.md

 ![Alt Text](https://github.com/mattsousaa/Atari2600_Assembly6502/blob/master/013_Bomber_game/stella.gif)

 Also remembering that sounds can be enabled in the game.
-The sounds made imitate the airplane's turbine.
+The sound mimics a jet's turbine.
+The higher the **jet** is, the higher the sound will be.
 Uncomment the code blocks below:

 * **1st Code snippet:**
    ```assembly